 Just over 60 years ago a young theology student, John Bickersteth, received a phone call that would change his life and that of Ashburnham Place forever.

-Lady Catherine Ashburnham, his cousin, had died and thus he had inherited a vast country estate and a 82-roomed mansion with its art treasures.
-Over the coming years he sought to discover God’s plan for the house and estate.
+Lady Catherine Ashburnham, his cousin, had died and thus he had inherited a vast country estate and an 82-roomed mansion with its art treasures.
+Over the coming years, he sought to discover God’s plan for the house and estate.
 By 1960 after much prayer and seeking God, John put the mansion house and the surrounding 220-acre grounds and gardens into the Ashburnham Christian Trust.
-This moment of gift was to be a defining moment and set at the heart of the Trust the principle of self-emptying for the service of many.
+This moment of the gift was to be a defining moment and set at the heart of the Trust the principle of self-emptying for the service of many.
 His hope was that the Trust would be used to extend the kingdom of God and to train men and women in discipleship and service.
 A scripture that John felt the Lord gave him in establishing the Trust spoke of the future of Ashburnham Place :

 “‘The Glory of the present house will be greater than the glory of the former house,’ says the Lord Almighty.
 ‘And in this place I will grant peace,’ declares the Lord Almighty’” (Haggai 2:9).

-In the subsequent years God has established Ashburnham Place as a place of peace and the glory of lives transformed, healed and inspired has indeed been great.
+In the subsequent years, God has established Ashburnham Place as a place of peace and the glory of lives transformed, healed and inspired has indeed been great.
 In 2014 we, the community stewarding the gift of Ashburnham for this generation, still carry this expectation of greater things to come.
 We have found ourselves returning to our heritage and asking what does it mean for Ashburnham Place and its people to be a gift today?
 We are hungry to be radically used by God to activate transformation in every sector of life, locally, nationally and beyond.
 We want this to be a place that provides rest and refreshment for those serving to bring good news to their communities.
-We look forward to it becoming somewhere the broken and over-looked come and find restoration recognising their value and potential.
+We look forward to it becoming somewhere the broken and overlooked come and find restoration recognising their value and potential.
 We feel a dynamic sense of renewal of this vision and strategy.

 A significant part of this renewal has been exploring how we serve those around us who are lonely, hungry, broken and isolated.
 We’re seeing sudden powerful healings of God in guests as they come and encounter God.
 Our prayer is that this continues and increases; we also feel called to be a sanctuary place where the slower, therapeutic healing of God can occur.
 We have found God bringing men and women who have been struggling with addiction, facing homelessness or recovering from life crises.
 In each case we’ve been able to help in simple, practical ways, providing accommodation, regular meals, a loving community and regular meaningful activity.
 We’ve had the joy of seeing lives rebuilt and recover simply by having the same heart of the father welcoming the prodigal son; providing a patient and accepting community where there is time and space to discover healthy relationships and God.